[Study Case] How the world’s biggest brands are succeeding in the Latin American Market

 In addition to the ride-hailing issues in Colombia, Uber also had to adapt its micromobility unit in Latin America.
 Due to the Jump division’s merger with Lime, announced in May, the company decided to cease its electric scooter operations in Brazil, once Lime is no longer operating in the country.
 “Uber continues to firmly believe in micromobility and its power to positively transform cities and recognizes that Lime’s scale and focus will be instrumental in advancing this transformation,” the company stated.
 Also motivated by the merger with Lime, the company stopped offering Jump bike rental service in Mexico City (Mexico), São Paulo, Santos (both in Brazil), and Santiago (Chile).

-But upheavals regarding its micromobility unit didn't stop the company from keeping to engage with local regulators, as the company is well-aware that this is the only way to positively impact changes in the urban mobility landscape.
+But the disruption regarding its micromobility unit didn't stop the company from keeping to engage with local regulators, as the company is well-aware that this is the only way to positively impact changes in the urban mobility landscape.
 One of these examples is Uber's latest partnership with the City Hall of São Paulo, for relaunching the Leisure Bike Lane (Ciclofaixa de Lazer), marking yet another stage of activities resumption in the city amid the Covid-19 pandemic.

 Under the sponsorship of Uber, the Leisure Bike Lane will return to operate on the same stretches and times as before.
 “The so-called new normal is an opportunity for all of us, who live in São Paulo, to rethink our relationship with the car and how it affects our city,” stated Claudia Woods, general director of Uber in Brazil.
 “Uber has a very important role to play in that, encouraging people to put aside the habit of driving alone and putting as many transport options as possible into their hands.”